xiaoshan1994/xiaoshan1994.github.io/content/english/post/research_0606.md

 ### The spatial distribution of crops and livestock

+### Global Roads Inventory Project (GRIP)

+Problem: The current approaches couldn't distinguish food production for local use (subsistence farming) or export use (industrial production) within a region.

+New assumption: Agricultural products have better access to markets if there are better transportation services.

+Methods: Allocating the spatial distribution of primary crops and livestock for export by **road density (RD)** from **Global Roads Inventory Project (GRIP)** (where a region is prior for production export if RD is higher than 100m/km2, while the rest as the first priority for domestic consumption).
+*(Canada is a special case.
+See appendices.)*

 [^1]: e.g. Eutrophication, soil acidification, ecotoxicity, greenhouse gas emissions, and biodiversity loss.
 [^2]: Livestock feed potentially contains additives, antibiotics and antimicrobials, leading eutrophication, soil contamination and the spread of drug-resistant pathogens.